This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.

 Cookies are small files that many websites place on your hard drive that allow those websites to identify you.
 For example, if you allow a website to remember your login name or password, that website places a cookie on your computer.

-We may place cookies on your computer to allow us to identify you during future visits to our Website.
+We use cookies for technical purposes, statistical purposes and advertising purposes.
+Indeed, subject to your prior consent, we may place cookies on your computer to allow us to identify you during future visits to our Website.
 We may use cookies to measure web traffic and to customize your visit.
-Most web browsers are set to automatically accept cookies.
-However, if you do not wish to receive cookies, or want to be notified of when they are placed, your browser may permit you to do so.
-In many web browsers, you can change the browser settings to warn you before accepting cookies or to block cookies.
+If you consented to our use of cookies but later wish to opt out, you can change the browser settings, at any time, in order to block the cookies.
 If you block cookies, you may not be able to use certain features or functions of this Website, or this Website may not operate in optimal mode.

 A beacon is an electronic tracking mechanism that usually consists of a single-pixel image.
-It can be embedded in a web page or in an email to transmit information, which could include personal information.
-For example, it allows an email sender to determine whether a user has opened a particular email.
+It can be embedded in a web page or in an email to transmit information, which could include personal data.
+For example, it allows an email sender to determine whether a particular email has been opened.

-We may also use Google Analytics or other similar software or services to gather certain information in connection with the use of the Website.
+We may also use Google Analytics or other similar software or services, with your prior consent, to gather certain information in connection with the use of the Website.
 When we use Google Analytics, your web browser automatically sends certain information to Google about your use of the Website, such as the web address of the page you’re visiting and your IP address.
-If you don’t want Analytics to be used in your browser, you can install the Google Analytics opt-out browser add-on by visiting this link.
+You may opt-out by visiting this link.
 For more information on how Google Analytics collects, protects, uses, and shares your data, click here.

 How We Respond to Do Not Track Signals